cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     // set the address of the distribution module account on the provider chain providerDistributionAccount = md.providerDistributionAccount

+    if distributionChannelId == "" {
       // initiate opening handshake for the distribution token transfer channel
       // over the same connection as the CCV channel
-    // i.e., ChanOpenInit (as required by ICS20)
+      // i.e., use handleChanOpenInit as defined in ICS-26
-    distributionChannelId = channelKeeper.ChanOpenInit(
+      datagram = ChanOpenInit{
-      UNORDERED, // order
+          order: UNORDERED,
-      channelKeeper.GetConnectionHops(channelIdentifier), // connectionHops: same as the CCV channel "transfer", // portIdentifier
+          connectionHops: channelKeeper.GetConnectionHops(channelIdentifier), // same as the CCV channel
+          portIdentifier: "transfer",
-      "transfer", // counterpartyPortIdentifier
+          counterpartyPortIdentifier: "transfer",
-      "ics20-1" // version
-    )
+          version: "ics20-1",
+      }
+      distributionChannelId = handleChanOpenInit(datagram)
+    }

+    // set the channel as the provider channel providerChannel = channelIdentifier

+    // send pending slash requests;
+    // note: this can happen only if preCCV == false SendPendingSlashRequests()

+    if preCCV {
+      // replace valset with initial valset
+      stakingKeeper.ReplaceValset(ccvValidatorSet.Values())
+    }
 }
 ```
 - **Caller**